CENG501-Projects/CENG501-Fall2024/DurmazYalcin/Readme.md

 ## 2.1.
 The original method

+In this section, we will discuss
+- what Spiking Network is.
+- the porposed input representation
+- the loss function.

 The original work begins by describing what a spiking neural network (SNN) is.
 For the convenience of the reader, we also provide a brief explanation of the Integrate-and-Fire (IF) neuron model.

 <img src="https://github.com/CENG501-Projects/CENG501-Fall2024/blob/main/DurmazYalcin/Figures/if_neuron.png" alt="description" width="600">